Condition Names

 Practical Example -

-Scenario - Condition names declaration (all formats) using 88 level number and their usage for validation in PROCEDURE DIVISION.
+Scenario - Declaring condition names (all formats) and their usage in PROCEDURE DIVISION.

 Code -